softblusoft/b65/readme.md

 Next times double click on .xpr file in `out/{target}/vivado` folder, don't run the Tcl script again

+:warning:
-**Important note** : the .coe file is **copied** from soft folder to the rom IP folder by the tcl script.
+the .coe file is **copied** from soft folder to the rom IP folder by the tcl script.
 In case software is modified the .coe file must be manually updated.

 Tip : the file to download to the FPGA (the bitstream), is placed in `out/{target}/vivado/b65.runs/impl_1/top.bit`.
       To download this file use Vivado (or Vivado Lab) Hardware manager